Macrometacorp/docs/docs/sdks/connect-to-gdn.md

   token: "XXXX",
   fabricName: fabric
 });
-// Or create an authenticated instance with a API key. const clientUsingApiKey = new jsc8({
+// Or create an authenticated instance with an API key. const clientUsingApiKey = new jsc8({
   url: "https://gdn.paas.macrometa.io",
   apiKey: "XXXX",